noellerobertson/cybersecuritycollegecreditcalculator/README.md

-# cybersecuritycollegecreditcalculator
+# Cyber Security College Credit Calculator

-A simple calculator that determines how many credits a Cyber Security student at PTCC has left to finish if they are pursuing the Diploma or AAS programs.
+A simple calculator created with Python that determines how many credits a Cyber Security student at PTCC has left to finish if they are pursuing the Diploma or AAS programs.